swunoo/odaat/spring-server/odaat/memo.md

 # Auth

 - Login/Logout from React using auth0 is working.
-- OPTIONS requests still showing CORS errors, although GET requests work fine.
+- OPTIONS requests still showing CORS errors, although GET requests work fine. > Adding "Allowed Headers" resolved it.
+- Cannot handle /callback from Backlog API yet -> Maybe try to change the flow to receive code from the frontend

 # TODOs